Code of Conduct

 A school community promotes responsibility, respect, civility and academic excellence in a safe learning and teaching environment.
 A school community includes school board trustees and school board personnel.

-All students, parents/guardians, and staff have the right to be safe and feel safe in their school community.
+All students, parents/guardians and staff have the right to be safe and feel safe in their school community.
 With this right comes the responsibility to be law-abiding citizens and to be accountable for actions that put the safety of others or oneself at risk.

 Rainbow District School Board believes that every student has the right to an education without disruption, along with the equally important responsibility not to deny this right to any other student.